regional-specter/regional-specter/README.md

 <h3 align="center">A hobbyist developer in my Freshmen Year</h3>

 **Hello there!
-I'm Rao, a 16-year-old back-end and web developer currently pursuing my studies as a freshmen at GCS (Gems Cambridge Sharjah).
-With a passion for coding and problem-solving, I find joy in creating robust and efficient solutions for various web applications.**
+I'm Rao, I have a passion for coding and problem-solving, I find joy in creating robust and efficient solutions for various web applications.**

 **I have gained considerable experience in Python, utilizing its versatility and power to develop functional and scalable back-end systems.
 I enjoy tackling complex challenges and producing reliable code.**